paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ```

 If you then map these storage paths to the documents, you might get the
 following result.
-For simplicity, [By Year]{.title-ref} defines the same
+For simplicity, `By Year` defines the same
 structure as in the previous example above.

 ```text